Lucas04-nhr/lucas04-nhr.github.io/_posts/2023-11-01-Review_of_R_Part_01.md

 published: true
 ---

-# Review of the course “R for Data Science” Part 01(Talk 01~ 04)

 > Reference: [R for Data Science](https://r4ds.had.co.nz)
 >
 > The book updated to 2^nd^ ed. on July,2023, here’ s a [link](https://r4ds.hadley.nz) to the official website.

-# Multi-omics data analysis and visualisation, #1
+## Multi-omics data analysis and visualisation, #1

 > Talk 01
 >